mathletema/mathletema.github.io/awards.md

 # Year, Location, and Grade wise Achievements

 Below are a list of all my achievements.
 I am blessed to be able to give competitions from both countries.
-You can toggle showing and hiding of achievements by country using the buttons below.
+You can filter location-wise acheivements using the below buttons.

 <div class="outer-interactive">
 <a id="usa" class="interactive" href="#year-location-and-grade-wise-achievements">USA</a>